 I would also avoid anything with Intel ATOM.
 They’ll run all Windows apps.
 But slower.
 The PLUS side is that battery life is greater on these, but definitely slower than the Intel “i” series I mentioned above.

-Also: Avoid all “gamer” laptops.
+Avoid all “gamer” laptops.
 Avoid due to the high price tag and low battery life and large power supply to lug around.
+And I've used some of these gamer laptops, and they don't really feel faster than what I'm using now for work-like stuff.
+I'm sure they do awesome on games.
+But I don't play games.

 The new modern standard is 8GB.
 You could get away with 4GB likely just fine.
 But if if you had an extra $40, get 8GB over 4GB.